Could be me...?

 — Rick Rubin

 This is a question I return to often.
-Rick Rubin shares his thoughts on the question in his book The Creative Act.
-But even before encountering that question in print, I’ve always believed in the importance of naming the areas where we can do better.
+But even before encountering that question in print, I’ve always believed in the importance of naming the areas where we can do better in the work we create.

 At any given moment, I think most of us could name 3–5 thoughts or behaviors that get in the way.
 Maybe it’s procrastination.
 Over-analyzing.
 Shrinking ourselves.
 Comparing.
 Self-doubt.